AlanLoh/nenupy/docs/io/undysputed_reading.rst

 UnDySPuTeD Time-Frequency Data
 ==============================

-:mod:`~nenupy.undysputed.Dynspec` is the module designed to read and analyze *UnDySPuTeD* DynSpec high-rate data.
+:mod:`~nenupy.undysputed.dynspec.Dynspec` is the module designed to read and analyze *UnDySPuTeD* DynSpec high-rate data.
 It benefits from `Dask <https://docs.dask.org/en/latest/>`_, with the possibility of reading and applying complex pipelines